naoisegolden/uoc-flutter-capstone-project/README.md

 ## Screens

-There are 2 screens.
-The home screen displays a list of characters on a clickable card.
-The character screen shows the name, picture and description of the character and displays a button to open the official details page in the web browser.
+There are 3 screens.

+The `Home` screen displays a list of characters on a clickable card.
+When the scroll reaches the end of the list, it loads the next batch of items from the API, making it an infinite scroll.

+The `Character` screen shows the name, picture and description of the character and displays a button to open the official details page in the web browser.
+It also shows the 5 first comics and a button to see the complete list.

+The `Comics` screen shows the complete list of the comics where the selected character appears.

+All screens get their data through the `ChangeNotifierProvider` and the `MarvelCharacter` class.

 ## Used packages